Student Rights and Conduct

 - to consider new evidence or facts, sufficient to alter a decision, that were not brought out in the original hearing because such evidence or facts were not known or available through reasonable inquiry at the time of the hearing.

-- The appealing party shall submit to the Vice Chancellor for Student Affairs, in writing, that party's specific objections to the previous decision and any material relevant to the objections.
+- The appealing party shall submit to the Vice Chancellor for Student Affairs or designee, in writing, that party's specific objections to the previous decision and any material relevant to the objections.

-- The Vice Chancellor for Student Affairs may conduct a fact finding hearing only if he/she determines that new facts are discovered.
+- The Vice Chancellor for Student Affairs or designee may conduct a fact finding hearing only if he/she determines that new facts have been discovered.

 - The regulations in the policy govern basic student rights and conduct at SIUE.
 Substantial compliance with this policy constitutes full compliance by the parties subject to it.